 Replace Database Parameters

-This article explains how to replace custom parameters in an Exasol database.
+This article explains how to change custom parameter values in an Exasol database.

-Invalid parameters or invalid configuration syntax will prevent the database from starting.
-To avoid unnecessary downtime, contact Support before you add or change database parameters.
+Invalid parameters will prevent the database from starting.
+To avoid unnecessary downtime, contact Support before you add or change any database parameters.

 Prerequisites